 When I speak of social anxiety, I am referring to

-A feeling of uneasiness or apprehension about social interaction(s) and how we come across to others.
+A feeling of uneasiness or apprehension about social interaction(s) and how we appear others.
 Very often, the source of the social anxiety is a concern that one will be (or is being) judged negatively by other people, regardless of whether this is actually the case.

 It’s important to note that mild to moderate feelings like this effect most people.
+I would say that at least 90% of people that I've worked with over the years in counseling have a mild to moderate degree of anxiety in social situations.
 For example, most people who are speaking in front of a group will have considerable anxiety.
 This is normal.